 Promote the International Journal of Women's Dermatology by downloading the IJWD PowerPoint slide to include at the end of your presentations.

 Dr. Jenny Murase is Associate Clinical Professor of Dermatology at the University of California, San Francisco (UCSF) and Director of Medical Consultative Dermatology, Palo Alto Medical Foundation in Mountain View, California.
-Dr. Murase is the co-Editor in Chief of the International Journal of Women’s Dermatology, the Secretary and Governance Council Chair of the Women's Dermatologic Society, the Chair of the Contact Allergen Management Program Optimization Task Force, and an Executive Board Member of the American Contact Dermatitis Society.
-She has served as the Chair of the San Francisco Dermatological Society for the past 7 years, representing Northern California on the American Academy of Dermatology Advisory Board.
+Dr. Murase is the co-Editor in Chief of the International Journal of Women’s Dermatology and the Contact Allergen Management Program co-Council Chair and an Executive Board Member of the American Contact Dermatitis Society.
+She has served as the Chair of the San Francisco Dermatological Society for seven years, and currently represents Northern California on the American Academy of Dermatology Advisory Board.

 Professor Dedee Murrell is Chair of the Department of Dermatology at St George Hospital at the University of NSW in Sydney.
 She studied in the United Kingdom and the United States of America (USA) and holds a doctorate on the pathogenesis of blistering disorders, her main subspecialty interest.
 Professor Murrell’s current research focuses on the development and validation of clinical outcome measures for Epidermolysis Bullosa (EB) and the autoimmune blistering diseases to enable clinical trials to proceed in these orphan diseases.